A Delaware Spring Road Trip

 NORTHERN DELAWARE

 There’s something very special about Delaware’s Chateau Country mansions in the spring.
 Picture-perfect vistas of blossoms and budding trees greet visitors to Winterthur Museum Garden & Library, and the well-tended gardens of Nemours Estate and Hagley Museum are just coming back to life.
 Nearby, the native plants of Mt.
-Cuba Center celebrate a respect for nature in its most natural state, and Brandywine Creek State Park’s winding trails through wooded hillsides offer a chance to invigorate the body as well as the mind.
+Cuba Center celebrate a respect for nature in its most natural state, and Brandywine Creek State Park’s winding trails through wooded hillsides offer a chance to invigorate the body and mind.

-When it’s time to refuel, Chateau Country does it with style, from the gourmet pies of Pizza by Elizabeths, to the fine-dining feel of Krazy Kat’s, to laid-back coziness of Buckley’s Tavern.
+When it’s time to refuel, Chateau Country does it with style, from the gourmet pies of Pizza by Elizabeths and the fine-dining feel of Krazy Kat’s to laid-back coziness of Buckley’s Tavern.
 Eat light, for more possibilities beckon nearby: Valley Garden Park is a wonderful place for a slow stroll and quiet contemplation, and Brandywine Park along the banks of the Brandywine River in Wilmington offers a restful perspective on city life.

 Farther south, travelers seeking more secluded perspectives adore Carpenter State Park and Lums Pond State Park (ziplining, anyone?).
 For a deeper dive into native plants and their importance, head for the Botanic Gardens at the University of Delaware, minutes away from a great lineup of restaurants along Newark’s Main Street.